josharrington/docker-usenetter/README.md

 This docker image automatically downloads torrents from RSS feeds and reuploads them to usenet.
+This image uses rtorrent and <a href="https://github.com/madcowfred/GoPostStuff">GoPostStuff</a>.

 <h3>Usage</h3>